mozilla-services/docs/source/keyexchange/apis.rst

   Returns in the response body a JSON-encoded random channel id of N chars from [a-z0-9].

-  When the API is called, The id returned is guaranteed to be unique.
+  When the API is called, the id returned is guaranteed to be unique.
-  The channel created will have a limited TTL (currently configured to 5 minutes).
+  The created channel will have a limited TTL (currently configured to 5 minutes).

   Return codes: